 Patterning Pants for the Best Fit

 If you’re about to embark on sewing pants, it’s important that you have the correct fit in your pattern.
 Leg length and waist size are the most obvious measurements to check in your pattern, but you may also have to make adjustments to the hip and crotch measurements.
-Both of these measurements are often overlooked by the beginning sewer but can be critical to getting the right fit for your pants.
+Both of these measurements are often overlooked by the beginning sewer, but they are critical to getting the right fit for your pants.

 Finishing Your Project Right